cikomania/company-website-email-scraper/README.md

 The tool uses Google Search to find potential company websites, evaluates candidates based on company-name similarity, verifies websites with Selenium, checks address/district information, extracts email addresses, and exports the results to Excel.

-The scraper can be used for different cities by configuring the city and district information through `ilceler.txt`.
+The scraper can be used for different cities.
+The city and district data is stored separately in a JSON configuration file, and the city to process is selected when the program starts.

 ## Tech Stack